afsc-gap-products/gapindex/README.md

 # design-based-indices (in progress)

 Code to generate design-based indices of abundance from survey data.
-The code takes tables from RACEBASE to calculate CPUE by region and species.
+The code takes haul and catch tables from RACEBASE to calculate CPUE by region and species.
+The goal of this code is to reproduce the tables found in the GOA and AI schemas: `BIOMASS_STRATUM`, `BIOMASS_TOTAL`, and `CPUE`.

-Equations (from Wakabayashi et al. 1985) can be found under [vignettes](https://github.com/MargaretSiple-NOAA/design-based-indices/tree/master/vignettes).
+Equations (from Wakabayashi et al. 1985) can be found under [vignettes](https://github.com/afsc-gap-products/design-based-indices/tree/master/vignettes).

 ## Legal disclaimer